Find a Bank Loan

 Search for banks in your local area or state that specialize in mortgage, small business, commercial, farm, multi-family loans and more.

-Below are banks offering 1-4 Family Residential Loans in Oklahoma.
+Below are banks offering 1-4 Family Residential Loans in Wisconsin.
 "Loans $" is the amount of 1-4 Family Residential Loans the bank has on its balance sheet while "% Loan" is the percent of the banks total loans that are 1-4 Family Residential Loans.
 A higher "% Loan" is one indicator of a bank's focus on that type of lending.

 Bank Loans $(000s) % Loan?